gitter-badger/auth-middleware/readme.md

 If the token is not present or is not valid, the execution pipeline will be terminated and a `401 Unauthorized` response will be returned.

-> 💡 The MW can be used for OAuth tokens, or other tokens as well, see below.
+> 💡 The MW can be used for OAuth tokens, or other tokens as well,
+> simply by swapping the default decoder for another one, see below.

 The token can be accessed via the request attribute:
 ```php